RENCI-NRIG/exogeni-recipes/apache-rya/README.md

 This recipe installs and configures Apache Rya on top of the [accumulo](../accumulo/) recipe.
 Please see that README for details on the Accumulo installation.
+Starting with a base OS image represents a trade-off between customizability and fast startup times -- after ExoGENI reports the nodes are available, installation and configuration of Apache Rya will take approximately 30 minutes.

 ## Web Interfaces
 _WARNING_ these web interfaces are currently open with unrestricted/unauthenticated world-wide public internet access.
 Also please note the warning on web interfaces from the [hadoop 2.7.3](../hadoop/hadoop-2.7.3/) and [accumulo](../accumulo/) recipes.